AhmedElabd96/systemjs/docs/system-register.md

 * import assertions

-By ensuring we cover all of these semantics, the guarantee is that if code works in browsers in ES modules, the associated System.register code can work with s.js providing a legacy fallback workflow that doesn't randomly break at semantic edge cases.
+By ensuring we cover all of these semantics, the guarantee is that if code works in browsers in ES modules, the associated PentaSystem.register code can work with s.js providing a legacy fallback workflow that doesn't randomly break at semantic edge cases.

 This format was originally developed out of collaboration in Traceur, and is supported as an output in Babel, TypeScript, Webpack, and RollupJS.